YWCA: North America

 In North America, YWCA has a presence in the United States and Canada.
 YWCA USA was founded in 1858 and today has over 200 member associations, serving over 2 million women, girls, and their families.
 YWCA USA is one of the largest provider of domestic violence programs and shelters in the United States.
 YWCA Canada dates back to 1870.
 Today, YWCA Canada has over 30 member associations, serving 1 million women, girls, and their families.

 YWCA USA is headquartered in Washington, DC.
 Previously its headquarters were in the Empire State Building in New York City.

 Caribbean

 National YWCAs in the Caribbean region include Barbados, Grenada, Haiti, and Trinidad & Tobago.

 Middle and South America

 YWCAs of Latina America include Argentina, Belize, Bolivia, Brazil, Chile, Colombia, Honduras, and Suriname.

 Leadership since 1855

 Partners

-The World YWCA is involved and is a part of the Big Six Alliance of Youth Organisations (World Alliance of Young Men’s Christian Associations, World Young Women’s Christian Association, World Organization of the Scout Movement, World Association of Girl Guides and Girl Scouts, and the International Federation of Red Cross and Red Crescent Societies and The Duke of Edinburgh’s International Award Foundation).
-It is also a member of Accountable Now, ACT Alliance, and has consultative status with ECOSOC of the United Nations.
-World YWCA works in partnership with a number of ecumenical players (World Council of Churches, Lutheran World Federation, etc.) and a number of international institutional and government donors.
+The World YWCA is involved and is a part of the Big Six Alliance of Youth Organisations (World Alliance of Young Men's Christian Associations, World Young Women's Christian Association, World Organization of the Scout Movement, World Association of Girl Guides and Girl Scouts, and the International Federation of Red Cross and Red Crescent Societies and The Duke of Edinburgh's International Award Foundation).
+It is also a member of Accountable Now, ACT Alliance, and has consultative status with United Nations Economic and Social Council (ECOSOC).
+World YWCA works in partnership with a number of ecumenical players (World Council of Churches, World Student Christian Federation, Lutheran World Federation, etc.) and a number of international institutional and government donors.